Azure/arc_jumpstart_docs/docs/azure_jumpstart_ag/contoso_hypermarket/observability/shopper_insights/_index.md

 [Shopper insights](../shopper_insights/) - Learn how Contoso Hypermarket infuses AI to enhance retail store operations and shopper experience.
 [Infrastructure Observability](../infrastructure/) - Use dashboards and other tools to monitor and manage the Kubernetes system infrastructure that powers Contoso Hypermarket.
-[Edge-to-cloud data pipeline](../../data_pipeline/) - Learn about the data pipeline that colelcts and sends valuable business data to the cloud for advanced analysis using AI tools.
+[Edge-to-cloud data pipeline](../../data_pipeline/) - Learn about the data pipeline that collects and sends valuable business data to the cloud for advanced analysis using AI tools.